React Native (Expo) Installation and Setup

 Authentication

 Jazz provides authentication to help users access their data across multiple devices.
-For details on implementing authentication with Expo, check our Authentication Overview guide and see the Expo Chat Demo for a complete example.
+For details on implementing authentication with Expo, check our Authentication Overview guide and see the Expo Clerk Demo for a complete example.

 Next Steps